Dhoven23/ReX/README.md

 1. This is zoom worthy, I probably have like an hour worth of questions (can you say podcast content? i <3 audio editing).
 Four questions in paticular:

     a) Ergotic Models, what de heck is dat?

+    >>> An Ergotic system is one with chaotic behavior.
+Like weather, or N body orbital mechanics.
+Definitionally, ergodicity is the measurement of how much effect difference in initial conditions has on trajectory.
+A gun isn't ergodic, a degree difference in initial firing angle results in a small and consistent deviation for the entire trajectory. however, for an ergodic system, a infinitesimal difference in initial conditions yields unpredictable difference in outcome.
+However, this is not random, like a stochastic system (throwing a die), rather there is an 'attractor' a pattern of solutions that 'pulls' initial conditions onto itself.
+A spiral galaxy is the finite time attractor to a self gravitating disc with initial angular momentum.
+Every solution is different, but you will always recogize what you are seeing as a galaxy.
+The world around you is built from attractors. you can always recognize what you are seeing, but no two solutions are exactly alike.

     b) How does a single node acting as an attractor benefit us over using an over cnn to find a solution relative to all nodes?